Invite friends and family to read the obituary and add memories.

 Select your format and elements to print

 Val G Evans passed away peacefully at home in the presence of family on July 3, 2026.
 He was born to Ward and Elzada Fietkau Evans on October 12, 1940, in Roosevelt, Utah, the eighth of thirteen children.
 He weighed only 2.5 pounds at birth and was not expected to survive.
 He proved throughout his life that big things come in little packages.
+Val loved God, his family — especially his dear wife — his neighbors, music, serving others, literature, the arts, and any opportunity to gather with those he loved.
+He had a gift for helping others feel loved, included, and important.
+Whether he was visiting with someone, offering a helping hand, singing or listening to music, or filling a room with laughter, Val made life brighter for everyone around him.

-He served a mission for the Church of Jesus Christ of Latter- day Saints from 1960 - 1962 in the Eastern Atlantic States mission.
+Val grew up on a humble farm in the Uintah Basin, where he and his siblings learned from loving parents to work hard, raise gardens, and care for animals.
+They had a life filled with love and peppered with mischief.
+He served a mission for the Church of Jesus Christ of Latter-day Saints from 1960 to 1962 in the Eastern Atlantic States Mission.
 Although it was difficult for him to talk to people when he was young, he was determined to conquer this weakness.
-He found that as he started conversations with each person he encountered he was able to overcome that anxiety.
+He found that as he started conversations with each person he encountered, he was able to overcome that anxiety.
 He grew to love meeting new people wherever he went.
-He seldom went anywhere that he couldn't make a connection with someone.
+He seldom went anywhere that he couldn’t make a connection with someone.

-They made their first home in Logan, Utah where Dad earned his Bachelors in Education, and started their family with the birth of daughter Charlotte.
+He met his angel of a wife, Joyce Bartlett, at Snow College in Ephraim, Utah, in 1964.
+Though they had grown up in the same stake as youth, they hadn’t previously crossed paths.
+They fell in love and were sealed for time and eternity on November 24, 1965, in the Salt Lake Temple.
+They made their first home in Logan, Utah, where Dad earned his Bachelor’s in Education and started their family with the birth of daughter Charlotte.
 His first teaching job was at the elementary school in Coalville, Utah.
-Here they added two more daughters, Bonnie and Andrea.
-They moved to Sandy, Utah in 1970 and between 1972 and 1988 they welcomed Mark, Boyd, Lynn, Nathan, Emily and Steven into their home.
+Here, they added two more daughters, Bonnie and Andrea.
+They moved to Sandy, Utah, in 1970, and between 1972 and 1988, they welcomed Mark, Boyd, Lynn, Nathan, Emily, and Steven into their home.

-While serving as Bishop of the Crescent 3rd Ward, he still worked two jobs.
+While serving as bishop of the Crescent 3rd Ward he still worked two jobs.
 Many Fridays he came home from teaching school, changed into his blue coveralls, loaded a fuel truck, and left to make the deliveries.
-After unloading, he drove straight home, caught a few hours of sleep, and went to early Sunday meetings.
+After unloading he drove straight home, caught a few hours of sleep, and went to early Sunday meetings.
 His devotion to church service was a great example to us all, and has inspired our lives.

 Val was preceded in death by his parents; his siblings Gordon (Beth and Barbara) Evans, Chad (Betty) Evans, Warren "Kent" Evans, Wendell (Donna) Evans, Gayle Evans, and Burke Evans, sister-in-law, Pat Evans, and brother-in-law, Dawn Gatherum; his son, Mark Evans; and his grandson, Alex Hansen.